 Generally for an install like this one Master Pools will quote between $18,000- $20,000 extra for the finished, installed spa including labour and equipment.
 We also advised the customer that they would need to allow a little extra for landscaping around the edges of the spa, as it is no longer one straight edge, as well as the cost for a plumber to connect the gasline for the heater.

 The customer was happy with the quote so the next step was to discuss the installation with them.
 The installation equipment does not vary whether you are installing a pool, spa or pool and spa combination, so it is easy enough to add a spa to an upcoming pool build.

 You do, however need to keep in mind that the spa installation does add an extra day to the installation time, mostly due to the plumbing.
 The pool and spa are installed at the same time, but generally the pool shell is dropped in first, followed straight away by the spa shell.

 It is also handy to know that there aren’t different regulations for a spa compared with that of a pool, but both need to be submitted on the same permit, which Master Pools will arrange for you.

 We then walked the customer through the extra equipment involved in a fibreglass spa construction.
 This includes jets, a gas heater, blower, a separate pump for the jets and a light (generally just one).
 The solar will work the same as the pool body of water, however we can isolate your spa so you can also have it heat up with the gas heater.
 For this build, we installed 6 jets as it is a 6 seater spa, but you can of course have more or less if you wish.

 THE FINISHED PROJECT

-If you want to view our pool and spa combinations, you can make an appointment to visit our Swimming Pool Display Centre in Cranbourne West here or if you are looking for a quote for a new fibreglass pool and spa in Bayside, the South Eastern Suburbs of Melbourne or Mornington Peninsula, please contact us here today.
+If you want to view our pool and spa combinations, you can make an appointment to visit our Swimming Pool Display Centre in Cranbourne West here or if you are looking for a quote for a new fibreglass pool and spa in Bayside, the South East Suburbs or Mornington Peninsula, please contact us here today.